-Please note that these text links will always take you to articles from the current issue of eGambling.
+Copyright © 1999-2002 The Centre for Addiction and Mental Health Please note that these text links will always take you to articles from the current issue of eGambling.
 Use the navigation bar at the top left of the page to move around within back issues.

-Subscribe to our automated announcement list: gamble-on@lists.camh.net Unsubscribe: gamble-off@lists.camh.net
+Editorial Contact: phil_lange@camh.net Subscribe to our automated announcement list: gamble-on@lists.camh.net Unsubscribe: gamble-off@lists.camh.net